ImScheinox/doa/README.md

 </p>

 The Base, Dark and Darker themes each contain all the colors shown here.
 The base variant also includes the base version of Dark and Darker.

+The TeamSpeak Color Theme contains everything that base, dark and darker also have in terms of changes, just the standard Teamspeak colors as backgrounds.

 ## Installing the theme